-COURSE OBJECTIVES To build software development skills using java programming for real-world applications.
-To understand and apply the concepts of classes, packages, interfaces, arraylist, exception handling and file processing.
-To develop applications using generic programming and event handling.
-List of experiments 1.
-Develop a Java application to generate Electricity bill.
+- To build software development skills using java programming for real-world applications. - To understand and apply the concepts of classes, packages, interfaces, arraylist, exception handling and file processing. - To develop applications using generic programming and event handling.

+- 1. Develop a Java application to generate Electricity bill.
 Create a class with the following members: Consumer no., consumer name, previous month reading, current month reading, type of EB connection(i.e domestic or commercial).
 Compute the bill amount using the following tariff.
-If the type of the EB connection is domestic, calculate the amount to be paid as follows: First 100 units - Rs.
-1 per unit ☐ 101-200 units - Rs.
-2.50 per unit □ 201 -500 units - Rs.
-4 per unit \perp > 501 units - Rs.
-6 per unit If the type of the EB connection is commercial, calculate the amount to be paid as follows: First 100 units - Rs.
-2 per unit \perp 101-200 units - Rs.
-4.50 per unit □ 201 -500 units - Rs.
-6 per unit \perp > 501 units - Rs.
-7 per unit 2.
-Develop a java application to implement currency converter (Dollar to INR, EURO to INR, Yen to INR and vice versa), distance converter (meter to KM, miles to KM and vice versa), time converter (hours to minutes, seconds and vice versa) using packages.
-3. Develop a java application with Employee class with Emp_name, Emp_id, Address, Mail_id, Mobile_no as members.
+If the type of the EB connection is domestic, calculate the amount to be paid as follows:

+- ☐ First 100 units Rs.
+1 per unit

+☐ 101-200 units Rs.
+2.50 per unit

+☐ 201 -500 units Rs.
+4 per unit

+- \perp > 501 units Rs.
+6 per unit

+If the type of the EB connection is commercial, calculate the amount to be paid as follows:

+- ☐ First 100 units Rs.
+2 per unit

+☐ 101-200 units Rs.
+4.50 per unit

+☐ 201 -500 units Rs.
+6 per unit

+☐ > 501 units Rs.
+7 per unit

+- 2. Develop a java application to implement currency converter (Dollar to INR, EURO to INR, Yen to INR and vice versa), distance converter (meter to KM, miles to KM and vice versa), time converter (hours to minutes, seconds and vice versa) using packages.

+- 3. Develop a java application with Employee class with Emp_name, Emp_id, Address, Mail_id, Mobile_no as members.
 Inherit the classes, Programmer, Assistant Professor, Associate Professor and Professor from employee class.
 Add Basic Pay (BP) as the member of all the inherited classes with 97% of BP as DA, 10 % of BP as HRA, 12% of BP as PF, 0.1% of BP for staff club fund.
 Generate pay slips for the employees with their gross and net salary.

-4. Design a Java interface for ADT Stack.
+- 4. Design a Java interface for ADT Stack.
 Implement this interface using array.
 Provide necessary exception handling in both the implementations.

-5. Write a program to perform string operations using ArrayList.
-Write functions for the following or write a program to perform buring operations using ruray block write runetions for the following a.
-Append - add at end b.
-Insert - add at particular index c.
+- 5. Write a program to perform string operations using ArrayList.
+Write functions for the following

+- a.
+Append add at end

+- b.
+Insert add at particular index c.